8bitsats/TeeTerminal/tee-in-web-3-1.md

 ---
 description: >-
-  Welcome To the Tee in Web 3 Guide powered by ChatMCP.
-ChatMCP is A fully decentralized private AI messaging using TEEs,  on the Solana blockchain.
+  Welcome To the Tee in Web 3 Guide powered by ChatTEEgpt.
+ChatTEEgpt is A fully decentralized private AI messaging using TEEs,  on the Solana blockchain.
 ---